 Love the Perry District but not really sure where to go for happy hour?
 Francaise is a newcomer to the area, but WOW are their happy hour options excellent!

-From 3-5 PM, enjoy $5 plates and drinks like oysters, deviled eggs with caviar, and more.
-We highly recommend the deviled eggs – they were incredible!
+From 3-5 PM daily, enjoy $5 plates and drinks like pommes frites, deviled eggs with caviar, and more.
+We highly recommend the deviled eggs – they are incredible!

 Tavolata is one of the most celebrated newer restaurants in the city thanks to multiple award-winning Chef Ethan Stowell and his team – read our full Tavolata in Spokane review!